 HOW TO SERVE MELT IN YOUR MOUTH CHICKEN

 This fabulously tasty chicken goes with just about anything and tastes as delicious cold as it does hot, which makes it perfect for picnics or cold suppers.
 In the summer months, I often serve it with salads.
 Macaroni salad, potato salad, or (if you are watching your weight and calories) a nice tossed salad all go very well with this.

 When served hot from the oven I always like to serve it with a vegetable and starch on the side.
-Sometimes the starch will be mashed potatoes, or mashed sweet potatoes, sometimes noodles and cabbage.
-(A personal favourite.)
-On this particular day I served it with some sweet potato fries!
+Sometimes the starch will be mashed potatoes, mashed sweet potatoes, sometimes noodles, and cabbage.
+(A personal favorite.)
+On this particular day, I served it with some sweet potato fries!

 I always try to get in one of our five a day with this as well.
 Peas, beans, carrots, broccoli, cauliflower, etc. I cannot think of any vegetable that won’t go with this delectably delicious chicken!

 Just look at how incredibly moist and tender that chicken is!
 When my children were small I would cut the chicken into strips after cooking, which they then enjoyed with something to dip the strips in.
 Ranch dressing was exceedingly popular as was honey mustard.

 If you are feeding really young children you may find that one breast cut in half will be sufficient for their smaller appetites.
 One thing is for sure and that is this, Melt in Your Mouth Chicken is destined to become a firm family favorite amongst the young and the old!Print